vlad21591/Sales-Analysis/README.md

 ##### Data Visualization
 I have prepared variuous visual formats like charts or graphs to make it easier to understand.
 It helps reveal patterns and trends in the data, making complex information more accessible and aiding in better decision-making.

-Also I exported the data to Tablue and made several basic analysis graphs.
+Also I exported the data to Tableau and made several basic analysis graphs.

 The project includes a well-documented Jupyter notebook, providing a step-by-step walkthrough of the data analysis process.
 Additionally, I have prepared a concise report summarizing key findings and insights derived from the analysis.

-## Key Findings (pandas):
+## Key Findings (Pandas):
-By grouping by category the summirized amount and profit helps us understand where the bulk of the revenew is coming from:
+By grouping by category the summarized amount and profit helps us understand where the bulk of the revenue is coming from:

 ![](Charts/Pie%20Charts%20By%20Category.png)

 We can see that the amount sold of goods is divided equally between the 3 categories, with Electronics accounting for 38.3%, Clothing for 32.2%, and Furniture for 29.5%.

 When we look at the amount of profit those categories provided, there is a distinct difference.
-Although all categories are sold in equal amounts, the profits mainly come from Clothing (46.6%) and Electronics (43.8%), and lastly Furniture (9.6%).
+Although all categories are sold in equal amounts,  the majority of profits come from Clothing (46.6%) and Electronics (43.8%), and lastly Furniture (9.6%).

 My insight would be to focus on Electronics and Clothing and not invest in Furniture because its profitability is quite low to start with and would require a lot of resources to become profitable like the other categories.
 However, if the existence of Furniture is crucial, so perhaps increasing the prices of the items or tailoring them to a specific demographic could be considered.